TedHusted/awake/awake.md/awake.md

 Her phone recognizes the new couple from her contact list and updates the screen.
 Siri starts reading from the background notes Heather keeps on important donors.

-Without thinking, she reaches up and tugs the one ear with a discrete ear piece.
+Without thinking, she reaches up and tugs the one ear with a listening piece.
 Heather converts the tug to a wave hello.
 Catching their eye, she welcomes her patrons with a group text through their implants.
 The server bot follows her across the room.

+***

 Throughout the night, other guests come up to the Pulse table praising the Association algorithm.
 The CTO Adrian Cho is also at the table, looking uncomfortable in a tightly-fitted tux.